Buying or selling a home in San Jose?

-That's where I come in.
-We can book a time to meet so we can talk about why you want to buy a home and get an idea of your future plans.
-We'll talk about the mortgage industry, other economic factors that may affect your purchase today or in the future, as well as neighborhoods and school districts in the San Jose area.
+That's where I can help.
+We can plan a time to get together so we can talk about your real estate needs and get an idea of your plans for the future.
+We'll discuss everything from neighborhoods, schools in the San Jose area, the mortgage and housing industries, to any other economic factors that may affect your purchase today or in the future.

-Step 3 – Start house hunting
+Step 3 – Start house-hunting

-Step 4 – Understand the housing market
+Step 4 – Get a grasp of the housing market

-Step 5 – Find the home you've been waiting for
+Step 5 – Find the home you've been looking for

 Step 6 – Negotiate the deal

-Step 7 – Get financing
+Step 7 – Obtain financing

 Step 8 – Close the deal